How to Write a Research Design – Guide with Examples

 Decide on the type of data you need for your research.
 The type of data you need to collect depends on your research questions or research hypothesis.
 Two types of research data can be used to answer the research questions:

-Once you have selected the type of research to be employed to answer your research question, you need to decide where and how you will collect the data.
+Once you have selected the type of research to answer your research question, you need to decide where and how to collect the data.

 It is time to determine your research method to address the research problem.
 Research methods involve procedures, techniques, materials, and tools used for the study.